Nigerian Bank Announces Branch Closures From January 2026, Sends Message to Customers

 “These closures build on our digitisation efforts, which commenced a few years ago, to streamline our processes, operating channels, products, and service solutions; and efficiently utilise resources to suit the expectations and evolving needs of our clients."

-promised that the branch rationalisation would not affect its service delivery or its commitment to clients, particularly corporate, institutional, and affluent customers, who will continue to benefit from its international network across Asia, Africa, and the Middle East, AriseTV reports.
+According to AriseTV, the bank promised that the branch rationalisation would not affect its service delivery or its commitment to clients, particularly corporate, institutional, and affluent customers, who will continue to benefit from its international network across Asia, Africa, and the Middle East.

 Source: Twitter

-Speaking on the achievement, Chief Executive Officer of Standard Chartered Bank Nigeria Limited, Dalu Ajene, said the early compliance highlights the bank’s optimism about Nigeria’s growth trajectory.
+Speaking on the achievement, Chief Executive Officer of Standard Chartered Bank Nigeria Limited, Dalu Ajene, said the early compliance highlighted the bank’s optimism about the country's growth trajectory.

 “Delivering on the CBN’s recapitalisation directive ahead of schedule underscores our unwavering confidence in the resilience and potential of the Nigerian economy."

-Ajene added that the bank remains committed to fostering sustainable growth, supporting its clients, and contributing meaningfully to Nigeria’s financial and economic transformation.
+Ajene added that the bank remained committed to fostering sustainable growth, supporting its clients, and making meaningful contributions to Nigeria’s financial and economic transformation.

-He emphasised that Standard Chartered’s early recapitalisation reinforces its position as a trusted financial partner to both individuals and corporate clients, 21st-century chronicle reports.
+According to the 21st-Century Chronicle, he emphasised that Standard Chartered’s early recapitalisation reinforced its position as a trusted financial partner to both individuals and corporate clients.

 The lender reassured customers of its strong financial position, confirming that it has successfully met the Central Bank of Nigeria’s N200 billion minimum capital requirement for national commercial banks.